What is civil mediation?

 We believe in facilitative mediation, in turn ensuring that all sessions and outcomes are directed and decided by the parties.
 This empowers our clients as they are in control of the outcome and our mediators are here to support you finding a solution.

 Our civil mediation service is a voluntary process and all parties choose to be there.
 Although mediation is not always about repairing or building relationships, it is often seen as a positive benefit.
-An example of this or is if you use civil mediation to resolve a dispute with your landlord it could mean that you are still able to stay in the property after the dispute.

 All parties are more likely to keep to the agreement as they have mutually decided the outcome.
 Mediation is a safe space for all those involved to talk openly and honestly, as the process is confidential.
 The mediator will not pass any information to the other side unless instructed to.
 Mediation is flexible allowing you to come up with solutions and agreements that you may not be able to do so in court.